Claudia was livid.

 She’d never talked with her husband about their financial goals and what each of them wanted.

-With this insight, she was beginning to see an opening toward what could be connecting deeper.
+With this insight, she was beginning to see an opening toward what could be connecting deeper with him.

 3. Be flexible in your rigidness.